Pork Roast Carnitas-Style

 Pork roast is browned, seasoned and braised slowly in a savory citrus-soy broth until it practically falls apart, resulting in a rich, caramelized flavor.
 Serve this Mexican-inspired pulled pork with warm fresh corn or flour tortillas, chopped onion, diced jalapeños, fresh cilantro leaves, beans and rice, Pico de Gallo Salsa, Guacamole and fresh pineapple spears for a feast worthy of a fiesta.

-1 tablespoon pork or beef bouillon granules*
+1 tablespoon granulated beef bouillon, or beef base*

 1 tablespoon dried cilantro leaves